solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 ### Technical details

 Sales data is currently being inserted into the SQL pool.
-About 60% of the data is already in the internal tables of the SQL Pool.
-This roughly covers Jan 2012 to April 2012.
+About 57% of the data is already in the internal tables of the SQL Pool.
+This roughly covers Jan 2014 to April 2017.
 The remainder of the data is in external CSV and Parquet files.

-One of WWI's large LOB systems switched how they export sales data around August 2017.
-This is why there is a mix of CSV and Parquet files.
-The CSV external files cover May - August 2017, and the Parquet external files cover September - December 2017.
+One of WWI's large LOB systems had a major outage during the month of May 2017.
+Data was exported using an alternative approach and is available in CSV files.
+Starting June 2017, data is available as Parquet files.

+Also, customer data is only partially imported.
+Issues with the processing of customer information prevented a complete import of customer data.

 ### WWI resources

 WWI loaded their data to the primary ADLS Gen2 account for the Synapse Analytics workspace.

-You can find the files in the following path: `wwi02/sale-poc`.
+You can find the CSV files for May 2017 in the following path: `wwi-02 / sale-poc`.

+You can find the Parquet files in the following paths:

+- `wwi-02 / sale-small / Year=2017 / Quarter=Q2 / Month=6`
+- `wwi-02 / sale-small / Year=2017 / Quarter=Q3`
+- `wwi-02 / sale-small / Year=2017 / Quarter=Q4`
+- `wwi-02 / sale-small / Year=2018`
+- `wwi-02 / sale-small / Year=2019`

+You can find the complete customer data in the following path: `wwi-02 / data-generators / generator-customer.csv`.
+The file should be approximately 140 MB in size.

+>**IMPORTANT TECHNICAL NOTE**
+>
+> Do not use other files from the data lake to import sales data as they will invalidate the results of the PoC.

 ### Success criteria